AlexandreDejous/PRP-App-HF/readme.md

 * Clone this repository anywhere on your system.

-* Open a terminal in PRP-Chaincode-HF and issue `npm install`.
+* Open a terminal in PRP-App-HF and issue `npm install`.

 * Go to the blockchain folder `cd blockchain` and issue `npm install` again.